 Given the basic, all-foam construction of each bed, we don’t think the Original Casper and AmazonBasics mattresses are ideal for people who weigh more than 250 lb.
 Large individuals exert more force onto a mattress than petite and medium sized individuals and require beds that have a solid support framework.
 Given this, we almost always recommend heavy folks go with a bed that contains coils instead.
 Coils (or innerspring units) provide more support than the dense poly foams that all-foam beds (like Casper and AmazonBasics) use for the foundations.
 In addition, coils have proven to be more durable over the long haul, as well.

-If you’re reading this and you consider yourself a large individual, you should check out our list of the Best Hybrid & Coil Mattresses.
+If you’re reading this and you consider yourself a large individual, you should check out the new Casper Hybrid or Wave Hybrid.
+If these don’t tickle your fancy, take a look at our list of the Best Hybrid & Coil Mattresses.
 If you weigh less than 250 lb, though, the AmazonBasics and Casper mattresses will suffice just fine.

 Overall, we think both of these mattresses sleep temperature neutral.
 Although both mattresses contain memory foam, which is known for retaining heat, we don’t think you’ll experience any issues in terms of warming up for two reasons.
 First, we wouldn’t consider either mattress to be overly soft or plush.
 In other words, you won’t immediately sink into the mattress and the top layers won’t engulf you.
 You’ll sleep more on top of each bed rather than in it.
 Next, it’s important to understand that mattresses have progressed quite a bit over the last couple decades.
 These aren’t memory foam beds from the 1990s.
 Beds these days (including Casper and AmazonBasics) are much better at regulating temperature.